jshirota/PreStorm/README.md

 ![code](/images/p27.png)

 If you do this, the Geometry property becomes no longer available.
-If you use it, your code simply won't compile.
+If you use the Geometry property, your code simply won't compile.
 When the defined type is non-spatial, PreStorm automatically sets returnGeometry to false even if the underlying table is spatial, which results in further optimization.

 ![code](/images/p28.png)

-PreStorm provides many dynamic features but generally guides you in statically typed space where it becomes easy to write the code and difficult to make mistakes.
+PreStorm provides many dynamic features but generally guides you in the statically typed environment where it becomes easy to write high-level code and difficult to make mistakes.